-Prerequisites: EMT206; ENG101; BIO116 or BIO212; COMPASS pre-algebra score of at least 33, ACT math score of 16 or higher, or MTH001; reading proficiency; and current Missouri EMT license Immunizations: MMR, PPD, DPT, Flu, and Hepatitis B series
+Prerequisites: EMT206; ENG101; BIO116 or BIO212; COMPASS pre-algebra score of at least 33, ACT math score of 16 or higher, or MTH001; reading proficiency; current American Heart Association Healthcare Provider CPR certification; and current Missouri EMT license.
+A criminal background check must also be completed, and the following immunizations are required: MMR, PPD, DPT, Flu, and Hepatitis B series.

 The EMT Paramedic program, consisting of EMT235, Paramedic I, and EMT236, Paramedic II, is designed to meet the professional expectations of the paramedic in the emergency field.
 The paramedic will be prepared to effectively handle all types of medical and trauma emergencies.
-These courses consist of 40 weeks of instruction, flexible schedule of two days per week, and arranged clinical and internship experiences.
+These courses consist of 36 weeks of instruction, two days per week, and arranged clinical and internship experiences.
 (F)

-EMT236 EMT Paramedic II 20
+EMT236 EMT Paramedic II

-Prerequisites: EMT235 and reading proficiency EMT Paramedic II is a continuation of EMT Paramedic I. Successful completion of these courses will enable the student to take the practical and written examinations with the NREMT for certification as an Emergency Medical Technician-Paramedic.
+Prerequisites: EMT235, current American Heart Association Healthcare Provider CPR certification, and reading proficiency.
+A criminal background check must also be completed, and the following immunizations are required: MMR, PPD, DPT, Flu, and Hepatitis B series.
+EMT Paramedic II is a continuation of EMT Paramedic I. Successful completion of these courses will enable the student to take the practical and written examinations with the NREMT for certification as an Emergency Medical Technician-Paramedic.
 This certification will then be recognized by the Missouri Department of Health-Bureau of Emergency Medical Services for licensure as a Paramedic.
 (S)

-ENG005 Basic Grammar and Punctuation
+ENG005 Basic Grammar and Punctuation 1